 Williamstown is a medium-sized town located in the state of New Jersey.
 With a population of 16,106 people and seven constituent neighborhoods, Williamstown is the 126th largest community in New Jersey.

-Unlike some towns, Williamstown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Williamstown are a mix of both white- and blue-collar jobs.
+Williamstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williamstown is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Williamstown who work in office and administrative support (16.41%), sales jobs (9.84%), and healthcare (8.98%).

 Also of interest is that Williamstown has more people living here who work in computers and math than 95% of the places in the US.

 The population of Williamstown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Williamstown, 22.81% have at least a bachelor's degree.

 The per capita income in Williamstown in 2010 was $28,859, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $115,436 for a family of four.
 However, Williamstown contains both very wealthy and poor people as well.

 Williamstown is a very ethnically-diverse town.
 The people who call Williamstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamstown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Williamstown include Irish, German, English, and Polish.

 The most common language spoken in Williamstown is English.
 Other important languages spoken here include Spanish and Arabic.